Solid-PREP

 DELETE as:Delete

-2. When the PREP notification is triggered by a request on a contained resource with one of the following HTTP methods:
+2. When the PREP notification is triggered on a container, by a request on a contained resource with one of the following HTTP methods:

 Activity Mapping for LDP Containers when contained resources change